MENU

 Employee exit surveys showed the company had a retention problem.
 “We saw we were losing people in the early stages within their first year,” says Andrew Pryor, CHRO at ECI Software Solutions.

 Company leaders met with analysts from Great Place To Work®, the global authority on workplace culture, to understand why fewer employees were reporting a consistently positive experience at work.
-In the data, ECI saw that fewer employees reported having the resources and equipment they needed to succeed.
+The company compared that exit survey data with scores on the Great Place To Work Trust Index™ survey, which they conduct once a year.
+In that analysis, ECI saw that fewer employees reported having the resources and equipment they needed to succeed.

 After more surveys and listening, leaders discovered the problem: an inconsistent onboarding experience.